-We evaluated the performance of the algorithm on two different test sets of audio signals.
-Data set A consists of excerpts from 14 string quartets by Bela Bartok.
+Audio signals: We first evaluated the performance of the algorithm on two different test sets of audio signals.
+Data set A consists of excerpts from 14 string quartets by Béla Bartók.
 Note that these sources are from the same CD and the same composer and contain the same instruments.
 They can thus be expected to have similar statistics.
-Differences in the Δ -values should mainly be due to short-term nonstationarities.
-This data set provides evidence that the algorithm is able to distinguish between signals that have similar global statistics based on short-term fluctuations in their statistics.
+Differences in the Δ values should mainly be due to short-term nonstationarities.
+This data set provides evidence that the algorithm is able to distinguish between signals with similar global statistics based on short-term fluctuations in their statistics.